aspose-drawing/Aspose.Drawing-API-Reference/english/net/system.drawing/graphics/drawimage/_index.md

 ---
-title: DrawImage
+title: Graphics.DrawImage
 second_title: Aspose.Drawing for .NET API Reference
-description:
+description: Graphics method.
+Draws the specified image using its original physical size at the location specified by a coordinate pair
 type: docs
 weight: 340
 url: /net/system.drawing/graphics/drawimage/
 ---
-## Graphics.DrawImage method (1 of 22)
+## DrawImage(Image, int, int) {#drawimage}

 Draws the specified image, using its original physical size, at the location specified by a coordinate pair.